 Large processing facilities: Large processing facilities located at each end of the County could provide advantages in terms of economies of scale (thus lowering the per-ton cost) and in handling a variety of materials.
 Properly designed, 3 key facilities could accommodate large seasonal, or even one-time, quantities of various materials, such as spoiled fruit or woody material.
-The facilities would need to have temporary storage areas for materials in order to hold some materials prior to processing and/or prior to collecting other materials for mixing.
+The facilities would need to have temporary storage areas and/or tipping buildings for materials in order to hold some materials prior to processing and/or prior to collecting other materials for mixing.
 Chelan County's configuration may require outpost for the collection and holding sites.

 Potential drawbacks of a large processing facilities include finding a site located or convenient for all parts of the county.
-Trucking costs could be significant for organics generated in Chelan, if one is not located in the North.
+Trucking costs will be a factor for organics materials generated in Chelan, if one is not located in the North.
 And existing private compost facilities include the South-East of the County, the Stemilt compost site on Wenatchee Heights, with a collection site at the South end of Wenatchee.
 Stemilt Composting is already taking a large amount of Wenatchee residential organic waste.
 Waste Management conducts curbside yard waste collection in the City of Wenatchee and hauls to the Stemilt site.
-The Winton Compost Facility is located at the south-west end of Chelan County.
-It began operations summer 2022.
-The compost yard, the old Winton Mill site, is ideal for the compost process.
-The Winton Compost processes material in ag bags with positive air blowers.
-They have a significant amount of food waste to come from the West side of the mountains.
-Where the apple maggot quarantine boundaries extend to include from the West side to East of Leavenworth, it is permitted to accept 60,000 Tons.
-This is a tremendous amount of material imported from the west side, Cedar Grove in Maple Valley and Snohomish County.
-There appears to be no site locations for potential centralized large site.
-This would cause issues with existing residential areas.
+Winton MFG is located at the south-west end of Chelan County.
+It began operations summer 2022 and has available capacity to process County organic material suitable for composting.
+The compost yard, the old Winton Mill site, is ideal for the compost process which includes paved surfaces and stormwater and leachate management features.
+The facility utilizes the Gore Cover Compost System which is ideal for processing organic materials commingled yard debris with food waste and commercial food waste.
+The facility was sited to primarily serve Chelan County and other local jurisdictions that are working to better manage organic materials and increase diversion.
+Where the apple maggot quarantine boundaries extend to include from the West side to East of Leavenworth, it is permitted to accept 62,000 Tons.